marshal363/btc-insurance-company-daap/@docs/backend-new/architecture/bithedge-asset-flow-analysis.md

 - In the P2P model: Each protection seller's collateral is individually tracked and locked
 - In the Assisted Counterparty model: Collateral is pooled and managed collectively
-- sBTC is the preferred collateral asset due to its direct 1:1 peg to BTC
+- STX serves as the sole collateral asset for PUT options in the MVP
-- STX may serve as alternative collateral with higher collateralization requirements
+- Future versions may add support for sBTC as collateral with appropriate risk adjustments

 ### 3. Protection Claim Flow (Protocol → Buyer)